Read real reviews from real users

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The fastest journey time by train from Vienna to Bratislava is 44 minutes.
+The fastest journey time by train from Vienna to Bratislava is 1 hour and 9 minutes.

 Yes, it is possible to travel from Vienna to Bratislava without having to change trains.
-There are 40 direct trains from Vienna to Bratislava each day.
+There is 1 direct train from Vienna to Bratislava each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from Vienna to Bratislava cover a distance of around 34 miles (55 km) during the journey.